By now, you must’ve heard about the Integrated Shield Plan.

 If you have an IP, you would see something like this:

-Note: It doesn’t give any details on what plan you’re or whether you have a rider attached.
-That information has to be gotten from the insurance company.
-Drop a call to them directly if you wish to know the details.
+Note: It doesn’t give any details on what plan you’re on or whether you have a rider attached.
+That information has to be gotten directly from the insurance company.
+Drop a call to them or your advisor if you wish to know the details.

 This is an overview of how both the MediShield Life and the Integrated Shield Plan work together: